american citizen greatness

 This isn’t theory—it’s already underway.

-Important: This administrative process does not require congressional or senate approval.
-However, congressional support can help accelerate adoption and ensure that the proposals are prioritized and implemented efficiently.
+Important: This administrative process does not require congressional or Senate approval.
+However, congressional support and/or an Executive Order from President Trump can help accelerate adoption and ensure that the proposals are prioritized and implemented efficiently.

 Executive Summary

-Foreign labor and international student enrollment have become massive economic forces—impacting wages, job access, and national security—yet neither has ever been formally recognized as a distinct U.S. industry.
+Noncitizen labor, international noncitizen student enrollment, and AI-driven workforce substitution have become massive economic forces — impacting wages, job access, and national security — yet none of these three activities has ever been formally recognized as a distinct U.S. industry.

 • NAICS 561399 – Foreign Labor Placement and Management Services